hamletjonathan/helloWorld/README.md

 # helloWorld
-A simple hello world project!
+A simple "Hello, World!" project.
+Let's use it for didactic purposes.